 While there are many ways to get paid, checks are still a common payment method.
 Payroll checks, cashier’s checks, and government checks are a few examples of how many Americans get paid via check.
 Though direct deposits are quickly becoming the norm, checks still have many benefits (especially compared to cash).

 Fortunately, many options are available for cashing a check, including banks, check-cashing stores, and even on your phone.
-Understanding what these options are can help you choose the one that is most convenient for you.

 There are several steps that you need to take before cashing a check.
 Doing this can help you ensure a smoother process, regardless of the method you choose.